Options Trading for Beginners

 There are two types of option contracts: put options and call options.
 A put option allows the buyer to sell the underlying asset at a predefined price, whereas a call option allows the buyer to purchase the asset at the specified price.
 Options trading for beginners requires a thorough understanding of these key concepts.

-How to trade options using four easy steps?
+How to trade options in four steps?

 Step 1- Open an options trading account